everettm/DataAccessioner/README.md

 #### Output
 * ImportTemplate.csv, an import template with information on each bag in the directory, stored in the directory (or, in the same directory as dataAccessioner.py if a file was specified as the argument).
 * Bags with cleansed filenames.
 Each bag contains the following directories within it:
-	* "dips"
+	* /data/dips/
-	* "meta" (contains a .csv document with original file names, if applicable)
+	* /data/meta/ (contains a .csv document with original file names, if applicable)
-	* "originals" (contains all of the data that the beg held)
+	* /data/originals/ (contains all of the data that the bag held originally)

 Notes
 -----